stickies/stickies.github.com/_posts/2014-01-18-editing-soa-with-vim.markdown

 As a developer working with SOA, I often find myself working in several different project folders in several different languages at the same time, this can present a series of technical challenges in itself.
 Continually context switching and changing screens ( or having many tabs open for each project ) can become a balancing act.

 ### With Vim
-Below I have outlined a series of steps that you can take to set up your for this style of development.
+Below I have outlined a series of steps that you can take to set up your environment for this style of development.

 First, symlink all your seperate projects into one project folder.
 For example: